qiliuchn/training-loss-pattern/README.md

 College of Transportation, Tongji University, Shanghai, P.R.China

-Files for the results in the paper:
+Files for replicating the results in the paper:

-> Qi Liu and Wanjing Ma, 2025.
+> Liu, Q. and Ma, W., 2025.
 The Epochal Sawtooth Phenomenon: Unveiling Training Loss Oscillations in Adam and Other Optimizers.
+Neural Processing Letters, 57(3), pp.1-19.

  - See `bert.py` for BERT model
  BERT small model benchmark settings:
  ```json